ericvela02/digital-clock/README.md

    ```

 ## Usage 💡
-To simply view the clock, open the app in your preferred browser.
+To simply view the clock, open the app in your preferred browser by going to "http://localhost:5173/".
 The time should be displayed in a large digital format.

 ## Customization 🎨
-The design is kept minimalistic, but if you'd like to customize the colors, fonts, or any other styles, you can modify the relevant files in the styles/ directory.
-[Provide more customization details or tips if needed.]
+A pop-up menu at the bottom of the page allows for multiple levels of customization.
+The following options are available:
+- **Time Font**: Choose between 6 sleek fonts.
+- **Time Font Size**: Choose between a small, medium, or large font size.
+- **Time Font Color**: Choose between 9 vibrant font colors.
+- **Time Format**: Choose between 12-hour and 24-hour time formats.
+- **Seconds Display**: Choose whether or not to display seconds.
+- **Date Display**: Choose whether or not to display the date.
+- **Background Color**: Choose between a light or dark background color.

 ## Contributing 🤝
-We welcome contributions!
+This project is open to contributions!
 If you find any bugs, have feature suggestions, or would like to make improvements, feel free to fork this repository and submit a pull request.

 ## License 📜
 This project is licensed under the MIT License.
 For more information, please refer to the [LICENSE](LICENSE) file.